Arrival in Norway - COVID-19

 Other secondhand shops are Sirkulus, Transit, NMS Gjenbruk.
 Outside of the city centre you can find Brukom (at Heggstadmoen), NLM Gjenbruk (at Saupstadsenteret).

-New national regulations mandate that anyone entering Norway from abroad must present a certificate of a negative Covid-19 test taken within the last 24 hours before your flight.
-You must arrange to take the test within 24 hours before boarding time on the first leg of your journey by plane, and make sure to have the test result in hand at the border control.
+Anyone entering Norway from abroad must present a certificate of a negative Covid-19 test taken within the last 24 hours before your departure.
+You must arrange to take the test within 24 hours before boarding the first leg of your journey, and make sure to have the test result in hand at the border control.

 Read the following guide thoroughly